-Even though it may not be something you grew up with, the Internet has become an integral part of the lives of young children.
-Besides being used for entertainment and social connection, the Internet has now been integrated into most aspects of children’s lives, from schoolwork to social interaction to building and preparing for their future.
-Although it is a fantastic tool for both you and your child, a lack of supervision and education can lead to uncomfortable or even frightening situations for you or your child.
-To prevent these situations, here are some steps to take to educate and protect your child while they use the expansive resources on the Internet.
+The Internet has become an integral part of the lives of young children.
+Besides being used for entertainment and social connection.
+The Internet has now been integrated into most aspects of children’s lives.
+From schoolwork to social interaction to building and preparing for their future.
+Although it is a fantastic tool for both you and your child.
+Lack of supervision and education can lead to uncomfortable or even frightening situations for you or your child.
+Easily to prevent these situations.
+Here are some steps to take to educate and protect your child.
+That is to say, while they use the expansive resources on the Internet.

 Step One: Be Honest and Open in Protecting Child on Internet

-To be able to effectively protect your child on the internet you should be able to openly communicate with them about dangers you discover, and they should also inform you of any dangers they find.
-In this digital age, children are becoming more and more tech savvy and possibly know much more than you do about the Internet, meaning you need to play catch up to be of understanding of the Internet as your child to protect them.
-A good place to start if you are less technology proficient than your child is to ask them to teach you what they know.
-This will both give you a good understanding of the Internet and begin an ongoing conversation about the Internet between you and your child.
+To be able to effectively protect your child on the internet.
+You should be able to openly communicate with them about dangers you discover.
+They should also inform you of any dangers they find.
+In this digital age, children are becoming more and more tech savvy.
+Possibly they know much more than you do about the Internet.
+Moreover, meaning you need to play catch up.
+That is to say, to be of understanding of the Internet as your child to protect them.
+A good place to start if you are less technology proficient than your child.
+Ask them to teach you what they know.
+This will both give you a good understanding of the Internet.
+Also, begin an ongoing conversation about the Internet between you and your child.

 Step Two: Know the Dangers of the Internet

 The danger that is likely most concerning to you is protecting your child from malicious strangers on the Internet.
 This danger is, unfortunately, far more common than it should be and can be difficult to protect your child against without completely restricting their Internet access.
 These people, looking to take advantage of your child in some way, can (and will) create fake profiles and make themselves as approachable as possible to lure your child in, gain their trust by showing interest in your child and being friendly, and then begin taking what they want from your child (money, favors, etc.).

 Step Three: Preventing Danger in Protecting Child on Internet

 This step is really where the open line of communication becomes incredibly important.
 Without trust and communication about the internet between you and your child they may want to seek out the dangers you’ve tried to warn them against.
 Making sure, especially as they grow older and more mature, that your child understands that what you do prevent danger for them is to protect them then they will have a much safer and more enjoyable time on the Internet.

 Supervision can range from sitting with your child as they browse the internet to using programs like Net Nanny or Open DNS that allow you to limit your child’s access to different parts of the internet.
 These programs are available at a variety or prices and manageability levels, so you have many choices when deciding how you want to supervise your child’s internet access.
 These programs can block access to certain websites, categories of content, and will also report on what sites your child is visiting.
 Popup blockers and malware detectors, such as Norton or McAfee, are also good programs to install to avoid malicious software.